PALMA DE MAJORCA Spain

 Vueling airline operates direct seasonnal Rennes/Palma de Majorca flights in the summer.
 Direct flights for 2017 season will be operated until October 28th every Saturdays.
 Direct flights for the 2018 season will be operated from March 31st every Saturdays.

-Palma is also desserved by Vueling all year long by connecting flight in Barcelona.
+Palma is also desserved by connecting flight in Paris..

 - Capital city : Palma